 2. Give a name to the job and click on Finish.

 Step 3) Double-click on the created job to open it.
 Drag and drop the metadata connection created for csv; a suggestion for tFileInputDelimited would pop, double click on it.
-Similarly, do the same with json connection; a suggestion for tFileInputJson would pop, double click it to bring it on the job pane.
+Similarly, do the same with json connection; a suggestion for tFileInputJson would pop, double click it to bring it to the job pane.

-Step 5) Right-click on the tFileInputDelimited and click on Row, select main and connect to the tMap component as the main input.
+Step 5) Right-click on the tFileInputDelimited and click on Row, select main, and connect to the tMap component as the main input.